suit-wg/architecture/draft-ietf-suit-architecture.md

 critical part in their lifecycle management, particularly when devices have a long lifetime, or are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
 Firmware updates
-for IoT devices are expected to work automatically, i.e. without user involvement.
+for IoT devices are largely expected to work automatically, i.e. without user involvement.
 Conversely, IoT devices are expected to account for user preferences and consent when scheduling updates.
 Automatic updates that do not require human intervention